MarioPaps/WSI-Survival-Analysis-ImageNet-vs-Digital-Pathology-Backbones/README.md

 - `torchvision` 0.15.2
 - `torchaudio` 2.0.2
 -  `scikit-survival` 0.22.2
 Make sure to set up your virtual environment accordingly to ensure compatibility with the specified versions.
 A list of all dependencies can be found in the requirements.txt file.

+## Acknowledgements

+Many thanks to the authors of  [CLAM](https://github.com/mahmoodlab/CLAM) and [MambaMIL](https://github.com/isyangshu/MambaMIL) for making their codebase open-source and accessible to other researchers.

+## License & Citation

+The work can be cited once it passess peer-review.